 READ MORE: Copenhagen on a Budget

-Christmas market in Tivoli Gardens
+Christmas Markets in Copenhagen: Christmas market in Tivoli Gardens

+A trip to the Christmas markets in Copenhagen isn’t complete without a trip to Tivoli Gardens.
 Christmas in Tivoli Gardens is a wonderful tradition amongst Copenhageners and without doubt the city’s number one Christmas market, so much so that people from all over Europe come to visit.
 Santa Claus will be there to welcome you to the 27 fun rides and Christmas market with Christmas gifts, decorations, snacks, cookies, sweets and hot drinks.
 The historic gardens will be full of decorated wooden houses, snow-covered trees, Santa’s reindeer, Christmas lights, and the true Nordic Christmas atmosphere.

 Open: 19 November – 31 December 2016